juef17/dwrandomizer/README.md

 A new way to win the game: talk to the radish vendor while carrying Gwaelin so you can share those sweet, sweet radishes with her.

-#### DWII & DWIV Running Mechanics ####
+#### Safer DWI, DWII & DWIV Running Mechanics ####

-Make the game use mechanics mechanics for running away from an enemy from another game in the series.
+Make the game use alternate mechanics for running away from an enemy from another game in the series.
+For Safer Dragon Warrior I, mechanics are untouched but a 4th run attempt will always be successful.
 For Dragon Warrior II, it's a flat 2/3 chance everytime.
 For Dragon Warrior IV, it goes like this:
 - On your first and second run attempt in a battle, you have a 50% chance to get away.
 - On your third run attempt in a battle, you have a 75% chance to get away.
 - On your fourth run attempt, or if the enemy's asleep, you're guaranteed to get away.